The right package of employee benefits will help your company attract talent in Vietnam’s IT sector.

 - A decent base salary

-- A commitment to a 13th month bonus
+- A commitment to a bonus for Lunar New Year

 - Reasonable expectations of work-life balance and some flexibility in working hours